AZ Martinez: Pageantry

-Entertainment on the career
+Entertainment career

 In 2023, Martinez signed a contract with GMA Network's talent agency, Sparkle.
 She made her acting debut in a recurring role as Jessica Tang in Mano Po Legacy: The Flower Sisters (2022–2023).
 She also had a minor role in The Missing Husband, Pepito Manaloto: Tuloy ang Kuwento, and Luv Is: Love at First Read in the same year.

 In 2024, Martinez appeared in an episode of Amazing Earth, where she participated in a bike zipline race challenge 90 feet above the ground.
 She also had a guest role in Lilet Matias: Attorney-at-Law and Forever Young.

 In 2025, Martinez was selected as a housemate in the reality show Pinoy Big Brother: Celebrity Collab Edition, a joint project between GMA Network and ABS-CBN Studios.
 She represented her hometown with the moniker, "Ang Miss Sunuring Daughter ng Cebu City" and finished as one of the season's finalists alongside her duo-partner, River Joseph.
 She was named the Kapuso Fourth Big Placer in her edition.
 Later that year, Martinez appeared on an episode of Rainbow Rumble on Kapamilya Channel, A2Z and All TV.

 Media presence

-In 2024, Martinez was featured in Fair Magazine's online Beauty page, with a highlight in an article titled "Inner Siren Unleashed."
-Fashion designer Roy Erwin Tizon, who worked closely with Martinez by designing several of her outfits for Miss Summit International, described her as “caring, sweet, and sincere."
+In 2024, Martinez was featured in Fair Magazine's online Beauty page, with a highlight in an article titled "Inner Siren Unleashed".
+Fashion designer Roy Erwin Tizon, who worked closely with Martinez by designing several of her outfits for Miss Summit International, described her as "caring, sweet, and sincere."

-In 2025, Martinez was featured in RAWR Magazine as PBB Collab's “Rising Jewel.”
+In 2025, Martinez was featured in RAWR Magazine as PBB Collab's "Rising Jewel".
 She was also featured in Metro Magazine alongside her fellow PBB Big Four placers.
-In an exclusive Metro feature titled, "AZ Martinez Discovers the Beauty of Being Truly Seen, Thanks to 'Pinoy Big Brother", Martinez's PBB stint was described as:"From a writer's POV, AZ has one of the most beautiful, notable, and cinematic character arcs in this PBB edition.
+In an exclusive Metro feature titled, "AZ Martinez Discovers the Beauty of Being Truly Seen, Thanks to Pinoy Big Brother", Martinez's PBB stint was described as:"From a writer's POV, AZ has one of the most beautiful, notable, and cinematic character arcs in this PBB edition.
 The irony in the well-defined narrative of her journey is that it's a reality show that did not fully depend on a script—it's as if the story wrote itself."
-(Metro.Style, August 1, 2025)During her 2025 fan meet, Martinez's fans symbolically named a star in her honor, a novelty gesture.
+(Metro Style, August 1, 2025)During her 2025 fan meet, Martinez's fans symbolically named a star in her honor, a novelty gesture.